 Suspension Requests to Premier and Planning Minister due to COVID-19

 Save your submission and send it to decision makers like your local MP, local council, the Chief Health Officer and the Chief Scientific Officer

-We recently submitted a hand written petition to Parliament for debate (30th July).
+We recently submitted a signed written petition to the NSW Legislative Assembly (30th July 2020 click here to view the contents).
 We are now running an online change.org petition to continue to raise awareness and ask decision makers to invest in projects that will help those most vulnerable across NSW.
 Sydney does not need more toxic toll roads!